WordPress/wordpress-playground/.github/playground-wordpress-net---issues.md

  - submit local system info

-In the Playground URL bar, go to `/wp-admin/site-health.php?tab=debug` to access the full debug info for your website
+In the Playground URL bar, go to `/wp-admin/site-health.php?tab=debug` to access the full debug info for your website You can then attach the Site Health report to your issue in a text block

 You can use the Playground menu to `Report error`, which will automaticlly send some information and submit to the `#playground-logs` Channel on Making WordPress Slack.